Relative Serre functor for comodule algebras: Relative Serre functors for exact module categories

-\end{lemma} \begin{proof} Let $\xi_{X,M}: X \catactl \Ser(M) \to \Ser(X \catactl M)$ be the twisted $\mathcal{C}$-module structure of $\Ser$.
+\end{lemma} \begin{proof} Let $\xi_{X,M}: X^{**} \catactl \Ser(M) \to \Ser(X \catactl M)$ be the twisted $\mathcal{C}$-module structure of $\Ser$.
 To save space, we denote by $[ , ]$ the internal Hom functor.
 We consider the following diagram:

-One can check directly that two cells labeled $(\spadesuit)$ are commutative (see Appendix of \cite{2018arXiv180102493S}).
+One can directly check that two cells labeled $(\spadesuit)$ are commutative (see Appendix of \cite{MR4077241}).
 The cell $(\clubsuit)$ is commutative by the definition of $\underline{\Ser}$ (see Remark~\ref{rem:iHom-mod-fun-induced-map}).
-The cell labeled $(\heartsuit)$ is commutative by the naturality of $\phi$.
-Finally, by the definition of the twisted module structure of $\xi$, the cell labeled $(\diamondsuit)$ is commutative.
-We now have the following equation:
+The cell $(\heartsuit)$ is commutative by the naturality of $\phi$.
+Finally, since $\phi$ is a morphism of $\mathcal{C}$-bimodule functors, the cell $(\diamondsuit)$ is commutative.
+Hence the above diagram commutes.
+Now the diagram yields the equation